ngrok/ngrok-docs/docs/guides/securing-your-tunnels.md

 ### Blocking non-corporate accounts

 For a tighter security policy, most administrators will want to block ngrok accounts that are not a part of their organization.
-The fastest approach is to block the ingress to the ngrok cloud for all regions with `tunnel.*.ngrok.com` or each region individually via `tunnel.us.ngrok.com`, `tunnel.eu.ngrok.com`, `tunnel.ap.ngrok.com`, `tunnel.au.ngrok.com`, `tunnel.sa.ngrok.com`, `tunnel.jp.ngrok.com`, and `tunnel.in.ngrok.com`
+The fastest approach is to block DNS lookups to the URLs used by the agent to connect to the ngrok cloud.
+These are the DNS lookups to block:

+- tunnel.ngrok-agent.com
+- tunnel.us.ngrok-agent.com
+- tunnel.eu.ngrok-agent.com
+- tunnel.ap.ngrok-agent.com
+- tunnel.au.ngrok-agent.com
+- tunnel.sa.ngrok-agent.com
+- tunnel.jp.ngrok-agent.com
+- tunnel.in.ngrok-agent.com
+- tunnel.ngrok.com
+- tunnel.us.ngrok.com
+- tunnel.eu.ngrok.com
+- tunnel.ap.ngrok.com
+- tunnel.au.ngrok.com
+- tunnel.sa.ngrok.com
+- tunnel.jp.ngrok.com
+- tunnel.in.ngrok.com

 ## API Configuration